Dhi13man/open_route_service/README.md

 [![open_route_service version](https://img.shields.io/pub/v/open_route_service.svg)](https://pub.dev/packages/open_route_service)

 An encapsulation made around [openrouteservice API](https://openrouteservice.org) for Dart and Flutter projects.
-The package enables the easy integration of the openrouteservice API for generation of Routes and Directions on Maps, Isochrones, Time-Distance Matrix, Pelias Geocoding, POIs, Elevation, routing Optimizations etc, using their amazing API.
+The package enables the easy integration of the openrouteservice API with relevant datea models, for generation of Routes and Directions on Maps, Isochrones, Time-Distance Matrix, Pelias Geocoding, POIs, Elevation, routing Optimizations etc, using their amazing API.

 For more information about the API, view the [openrouteservice API documentation](https://openrouteservice.org/dev/#/api-docs).